 Yes, there will be shuttle services run by Desert Edge Tours.
 These will be run on demand.
 Cost TBA.

 Can I bring a chair?

 Standard height chairs are permitted in the main audience area.
-Low beach-style only for the roped off area in front, closer to the stage although this area becomes the dancing area and is standing room only as the night progresses.
+Low beach-style chairs are only allowed in the roped off area close to the stage, although as the evening progresses, this area becomes the dancing area.

 What are prohibited items in the concert area?